Studio3T/robomongo/docs/BuildingMongoDB.md

 #### Advanced helper commands

-The following commands are needed only if you are planning to develop or deeper understand Robomongo or Robomongo Shell build process.
+The following commands are needed only if you are planning to develop or deeper understand Robomongo or Robomongo Shell build processes.

 Clean build files for release mode (folder `build/opt` will be removed):